-- (e) FAILURE TO OBEY ORDERS.-Any person who fails to obey a cease-and-desist order issued under this section after such order has become final and unappealable, or after the appropriate United States district court has entered a final judgment in favor of the Secretary, shall be subject to a civil penalty assessed by the Secretary, after opportunity for a hearing and for judicial review under the procedures specified in subsections (c) and (d), of not more than \$5,000 for each offense.
-Each day during which such failure continues shall be considered as a separate violation of such order. - (f) Failure to Pay Penalties.-If any person fails to pay an assessment of a civil penalty under this section after it has become a final and unappealable order, or after the appropriate United States district court has entered final judgment in favor of the Secretary, the Secretary shall refer the matter to the Attorney General for recovery of the amount assessed in the district court in which the person resides or conducts business.
-In such action, the validity and appropriateness of the final order imposing the civil penalty shall not be subject to review. - (g) ADDITIONAL REMEDIES.-The remedies provided in this subtitle shall be in addition to, and not exclusive of, other remedies that may be available.
+(e) FAILURE TO OBEY ORDERS.-Any person who fails to obey a cease-and-desist order issued under this section after such order has become final and unappealable, or after the appropriate United States district court has entered a final judgment in favor of the Secretary, shall be subject to a civil penalty assessed by the Secretary, after opportunity for a hearing and for judicial review under the procedures specified in subsections (c) and (d), of not more than \$5,000 for each offense.
+Each day during which such failure continues shall be considered as a separate violation of such order.

+(f) Failure To Pay Penalties.-If any person fails to pay an assessment of a civil penalty under this section after it has become a final and unappealable order, or after the appropriate United States district court has entered final judgment in favor of the Secretary, the Secretary shall refer the matter to the Attorney General for recovery of the amount assessed in the district court in which the person resides or conducts business.
+In such action, the validity and appropriateness of the final order imposing the civil penalty shall not be subject to review.

+(g) ADDITIONAL REMEDIES.-The remedies provided in this subtitle shall be in addition to, and not exclusive of, other remedies that may be available.

+(a) Investigations.-The Secretary may make such investigations as the Secretary considers necessary-

+(1) for the effective administration of this subtitle; and

+(2) to determine whether any person has engaged or is engaging in any act that constitutes a violation of this subtitle, or any order, rule, or regulation issued under this subtitle.

+(b) SUBPOENAS, OATHS, AND AFFIRMATIONS.-

-- (a) Investigations.-The Secretary may make such investigations as the Secretary considers necessary- - (1) for the effective administration of this subtitle; and - (2) to determine whether any person has engaged or is engaging in any act that constitutes a violation of this subtitle, or any order, rule, or regulation issued under this subtitle. - (b) Subpoenas, Oaths, and Affirmations.- - (1) In GENERAL.-For the purpose of an investigation under subsection (a), the Secretary may administer oaths and affirmations, and issue a subpoena to require the production of any records that are relevant to the inquiry.
+(1) In General.-For the purpose of an investigation under subsection (a), the Secretary may administer oaths and affirmations, and issue a subpoena to require the production of any records that are relevant to the inquiry.
 The production of any such records may be required from any place in the United States.

-- (2) Administrative hearings.-For the purpose of an administrative hearing held under section 1971 or 1972, the presiding officer is authorized to administer oaths and affirmations, subpoena witnesses, compel their attendance, take evidence, and require the production of any records that are relevant to the inquiry.
-Such attendance of witnesses and the production of any such records may be required from any place in the United States. - (c) Aid of Courts.-In the case of contumacy by, or refusal to obey a subpoena issued to, any person, the Secretary may invoke the aid of any court of the United States within the jurisdiction of which such investigation or proceeding is carried on, or where such person resides or carries on business, in order to enforce a subpoena issued by the Secretary under subsection (b).
+(2) Administrative hearing held under section 1971 or 1972, the presiding officer is authorized to administer oaths and affirmations, subpoena witnesses, compel their attendance, take evidence, and require the production of any records that are relevant to the inquiry.
+Such attendance of witnesses and the production of any such records may be required from any place in the United States.

+(c) AID OF COURTS.-In the case of contumacy by, or refusal to obey a subpoena issued to, any person, the Secretary may invoke the aid of any court of the United States within the jurisdiction of which such investigation or proceeding is carried on, or where such person resides or carries on business, in order to enforce a subpoena issued by the Secretary under subsection (b).
 The court may issue an order requiring such person to comply with such a subpoena.